A Proof of Ramanujan's Classic $\pi$ Formula: Elliptic Integrals, Theta Functions, and Hypergeometric Series

 \begin{definition}[complete elliptic integrals of the first and second kind] Let $k\in\left[0,1\right]$ denote the elliptic modulus, which is a quantity used in the study of elliptic functions and elliptic integrals.
 Then, let $k'=\sqrt{1-k^2}$ be the complementary modulus.
-Define the complete elliptic integrals of the first and second kind, $K\left(k\right)$ and $E\left(k\right)$ respectively, to be \end{definition} \begin{theorem} The derivatives of $K$ and $E$ in (3) and (4) satisfy the equations
+Define the complete elliptic integrals of the first and second kind, $K\left(k\right)$ and $E\left(k\right)$ respectively, to be \end{definition} \begin{theorem} The derivatives of $K$ and $E$ in Definition \ref{definition: complete elliptic integrals of the first and second kind} satisfy the differential equations

-\end{theorem} \begin{proof} We will only prove (5), which follows easily by Leibniz's rule of differentiating under the integral sign.
-Given that one is able to deduce (5).
-(6) is proven similarly. \end{proof} \begin{theorem} The complementary integrals are defined as follows:
+\end{theorem} \begin{proof} We will only briefly discuss the first differential equation, which follows easily by Leibniz's rule of differentiating under the integral sign.
+By using the formula for $K$ in (\ref{eqn: K and E integrals}), we see that and the first result follows.
+The other differential equation can be deduced similarly. \end{proof} \begin{definition} The complementary integrals are defined as follows: